skyrocket-qy/distributed-system-knowledge/scaling/README.md

 -   **Communication:** Efficient communication patterns and protocols are essential in scaled-out distributed systems, especially when distributing requests via load balancing or coordinating tasks across numerous nodes.
 [Explore Communication Patterns](../communication/README.md).

 -   **Service Discovery:** In dynamic, horizontally scaled environments, service discovery mechanisms are crucial for services to locate and communicate with each other as instances are added or removed.
 [Understand Service Discovery](../service-discovery/README.md).

+-   **Distributed Caching:** A critical technique for improving performance and scalability by storing frequently accessed data closer to the application, reducing the load on backend systems.
+[Understand Distributed Caching](./distributed-caching/README.md).